sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

   - "wss://127.0.0.1:8081"
 {{< /highlight >}}

 The agent will then connect Sensu servers over wss.
-Let's move on to securing Etcd peer communication.
+Let's move on to securing etcd peer communication.

+_NOTE: If creating a Sensu Go cluster, every cluster member will need to be present in the configuration.
+See the [Sensu Go clustering guide][5] for more information on how to configure agents for a clustered configuration._

 ## Securing etcd peer communication

+While enabling secure agent-to-server communication involves the change of one line, securing etcd peer communication is more involved and modifying several attributes inside of the configuration at `/etc/sensu/backend.yml`.
+Let's start by configuring the SSL parameters:

+{{< highlight shell >}}
+##
+# ssl configuration
+##
+cert-file: "/path/to/ssl/cert.pem"
+key-file: "/path/to/ssl/key.pem"
+trusted-ca-file: "/path/to/trusted-certificate-authorities.pem"
+insecure-skip-tls-verify: false
+{{< /highlight >}}

+Here, we provide the respective paths to our certificate, our key, and our CA file.

+We then need to ensure that our backend is configured to use TLS/SSL:

+{{< highlight shell >}}
+##
+# store configuration
+##
+#etcd-listen-client-urls: ""
+#etcd-listen-peer-urls: ""
+#etcd-initial-cluster: ""
+#etcd-initial-advertise-peer-urls: ""
+#etcd-initial-cluster-state: ""
+#etcd-initial-cluster-token: ""
+#etcd-name: ""
+{{< /highlight >}}

 ## Securing the backend API
-The backend API is impleme

 ## Securing the agent API
-The agent API

 ## Securing the dashboard

-The Sensu dashboard makes use of the stanza mentioned

 <!-- LINKS -->